IBM/CRAIG/.docs/powervs-poc.md

 IBM Cloud Schematics provides a cost estimation for the project resources after running the `Generate Plan` step.
 See [the Schematics Integration document](./schematics-how-to.md) for more information.

 ## Post-deployment configuration

-### Update Power VS route to VPN Gateway
-After deploying the PoC resources the routing table for traffic from Power VS to the VPN Gateway for on-premises must be updated.

-First, find the VPN Gateway for VPC's active private address.
-> * You can find this address from [IBM cloud console](https://cloud.ibm.com/).
-> * From left menu click on `VPC Infrastructures > VPNs`.
-> * Select the region where VPN has been deployed and all VPNs in that region will be listed.
-> * Select the VPN that was deployed.
-> * Copy or write down the Private IP of the active gateway member

-Update the routing table:
-> * From left menu click on `VPC Infrastructures > Routing Tables`.
-> * Select the VPC that was deployed.
-> * Select the routing table with `poweringress` in its name.
-> Modify the route by clicking the 3 vertical dot icon and choosing Edit.
-> Set the Next hop IP address to the private IP address of the active VPN gateway member

 ### Virtual server configuration
 After deploying the PoC resources additional configuration in the VSI operating systems is usually required.
 IBM i VSIs deployed using the stock images have [required post-deployment configuration](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-ibmi).